Teaching secondary-age children is your chance to share your passion for your subject and inspire the next generation.

 - PGCE Science with Chemistry

 - PGCE Science with Physics

-We believe that the most effective path to becoming an outstanding teacher is a gradual one, filled with plenty of support and opportunities to put what you’ve learnt into practice in stages.
-That’s why we’ve designed our PGCE Secondary courses in three main stages.
-Each stage consists of a University-based training block and school-based training block.
+We believe that the most effective path to becoming an outstanding teacher is a gradual one, filled with plenty of support and opportunities to put what you’ve learnt into practice in two stages.
+That’s why we’ve designed our PGCE Secondary courses to be a supportive development for your teaching skills and gradual introduction to your new profession.

 September to December

 You'll complete three months of integrated training, in which you’ll spend three days a week, then four days a week in school.
 The other days will be spent learning about your new profession and about how to teach your subject.